-1 Review of assignment structure and topic for subsequent assignments.
-(Priority given to students taking their first 60 credits &amp; students identified with additional learning needs (ALN)) Personal Tutor, Module Leaders & module delivery teams as appropriate Support for coursework re submission.
-Personal Tutor & Module Leaders as appropriate 3.
+Support for coursework re submission.
+Personal tutor & Module Leaders as appropriate 3.
 Pastoral Support The Personal Tutor's scope and remit are based on LJMU's 'Pastoral and Academic support guidance'.
 Students should make contact with their Personal Tutor within the first 3 weeks of each term (min.).
-Personal Tutors will invite their students to attend at least two one-to-one tutorial r year to discuss progress, provide guidance on non-module specific queries, such as students seeking advice regarding modules choices, general study planning, personal development planning etc. Personal Tutor - each student is assigned a Personal Tutor after enrolment at the start of the programme and typically remains Students may contact their Personal Tutor in confidence at other times of year to seek guidance on specific academic matters, such as when personal circumstances are affecting the progression of study. • Equality, Diversity and Inclusion (EDI) Officer: A dedicated member of academic/support staff acts as a central point of contact for students with specific educational needs, provide additional tutorial support by arrangement, and can liaise with relevant facilities at LJMU and externally - see below.
+Personal tutors will invite their students to attend at least two one-to-one tutorial r year to discuss progress, provide guidance on non-module specific queries, such as students seeking advice regarding modules choices, general study planning, personal development planning etc. Personal Tutor - each student is assigned a Personal Tutor after enrolment at the start of the programme and typically remains Students may contact their personal tutor in confidence at other times of year to seek guidance on specific academic matters, such as when personal circumstances are affecting the progression of study. • Equality, Diversity and Inclusion (EDI) Officer: A dedicated member of academic/support staff acts as a central point of contact for students with specific educational needs, provide additional tutorial support by arrangement, and can liaise with relevant facilities at LJMU and externally - see below.
 4. Peer support MSc Student Representatives ('Student Reps') elected from the MSc student body act as an ongoing conduit for student liaison and Student Reps - current Student Reps can be contacted by email: MSc Student Reps msc.reps@student.cat.org.uk feedback on programme-wide matters - refer to 'Student Feedback' section of the Programme Handbook for further information.
 Peers, via online forums - MS Teams discussion boards.
 Peer-to-peer informal support from fellow students.
-Student led social media platforms - including WhatsApp and Facebook groups, personal communication etc. Academic Support for Dissertation Module Academic Support throughout the Dissertation Module Supervisor and Module Leaders - Refer to Dissertation Module Guidelines Graduation Ceremony Booking a place and making arrangements to attend the GSE Graduation Ceremony at CAT SSOs Alumni & Destinations Enquiries and destination surveys etc. Keeping in touch with CAT and the GSE, e.g. becoming a member of CAT, attending CAT's annual Conference, careers or marketing opportunities etc. Programme Leader & SSOs GSMO

-Further details of module specific requirements and support will be made available through Module Specifications and Module Guides.
+Student led social media platforms - including WhatsApp and Facebook groups, personal communication etc. Academic Support for Dissertation Module Academic Support throughout the Dissertation Module Supervisor and Module Leaders - Refer to Dissertation Module Guidelines Graduation Ceremony Booking a place and making arrangements to attend the GSE Graduation Ceremony at CAT SSOs Alumni & Destinations Enquiries and destination surveys etc. Keeping in touch with CAT and the GSE, e.g. becoming a member of CAT, attending CAT's annual Conference, careers or marketing opportunities etc. Programme Leader & SSOs GSMO Further details of module specific requirements and suppor Specifications and Module Guides. t will be made available through Module